Slashdot Asks: Are Password Rules Bullshit?

 So how long do they now have to be?
 12 characters at least, no words from a dictionary, containing all sorts of numbers, special characters, upper/lower case, no semblance to any passwords used within the last 60 years... resulting in such great passwords as f$nUkw1dfvM(qkI and so on.

 How to remember that?
 Not at all.
 What do people do?
+They write it down.
+If you're a lucky CISO, they put the post-it into their wallet.
+If you're not, you find it under their keyboard.

+Sure, you can demand that they don't write it down.
+Then be prepared to drown your support in calls from users that have to get their passwords reset twice a day.
+Once when they come in, once when they return from their lunch break.

+And all that because we are lazy.
+Yes, we.
+The company security.
+We brush off our business, i.e. securing access, onto the user.
+And why the fuck do we get away with that?
+Please tell me.
+It's OUR job to make machines secure, not the user's.

 3 Tries?
 (Score:2)